bafnatirtham/cryptonite_taskphase_tirtham/picoctf/Reverse_Engineering.md

 `ju5t_a_s1mpl3_an4gr4m_4_u_79958f`

 ### C. Concepts Learnt
-1. Basic reading and logic used by for loops
+1. Basic reading and logic used by for-loops
-2. String/charcater array manipulation to encrypt the given string
+2. String/character array manipulation to encrypt the given string
 3. Brushed up the concepts and use of indexes in array.

+### D. Mistakes
+No such mistakes in the logic for solving, just mistook l for 1 while changing the string.

+### E. References
+Previous knowledge of for loops and string manipulation